 Press this button to open the Frame File Options dialog and make choices for whether to save frames in MRC or compressed TIFF format, whether to save frames in a stack or in separate files, whether to acquire frames without software gain normalization regardless of the processing option selected here, and whether to pack data acquired without normalization into half the space.
 The dialog also allows you to control the names of these files and to put subsets of them into different folders automatically.
 The choices set in the dialog are summarized in a line just above this button when saving is turned on.
 That line also shows the number of frames to be saved and whether they will be raw or normalized.

 Press this button to select the directory where subframes will be saved as a stack, or where a container directory will be created for saving subframes in single files.
 If the SerialEM is running on the K2/K3 computer, a directory browser will open.
 Otherwise, a small dialog will appear with a text box in which any directory name may be typed, even one not accessible to the computer running SerialEM.
 A full directory path should be entered.
-The dialog may also have a 'Browse' button that will open the directory browser.
+The dialog will also have a 'Browse' button that will open the directory browser, unless the property 'NoK2SaveFolderBrowse' is set.
 This browser is able to select only a valid existing directory in file systems accessible from the local computer, but it allows you to create a directory.
 Using this browser would be valid in two cases: when a drive like X: on the K2/K3 computer is locally mounted under the same drive letter, or when both the local computer and the K2/K3 computer have a directory mounted on a third computer with the same name.
 The plugin is able to create a directory, but only if its parent already exists.
 This means that if you do not specify the use of folder names in the Frame File Options dialog, you can specify a folder here that does not exist, as long as its parent directory exists.
 However, if you do select options for automatic folder creation in that dialog, the directory you select here does need to exist before image acquisition.
 In this situation, if you enter into the text box a new directory that is accessible only from a separate computer hosting the K2/K3, be sure to create this directory before trying to acquire.

 Save variable frame sums